Kingsley High School Welcome.mp4

 To further support the development of our students, the school regularly holds themed days and weeks throughout the academic year.
 These themes are chosen to align with the curriculum and are designed to foster creativity and encourage students to think critically and explore new ideas.
 These events provide students with unique learning experiences and opportunities to engage with the material in a fun and interactive way.
 The themes are also planned to be inclusive and to cater to all learning preferences and abilities.

 Please refer to our curriculum policy below for more detail.
-Information regarding Post 16 appears elsewhere on this website.
+Information regarding Post 16 Curriculum can also be found below.

 Phonics usually starts with teaching children the basic sounds of individual letters and then progresses to more complex sounds, such as blends and digraphs.
 Children are taught to recognise these sounds in spoken words and then match them to the corresponding letters or letter combinations when reading or writing.